andreasmcdermott/andreasmcdermott.github.io/_posts/2013-06-01-Adding-some-views.md

   });
 {% endhighlight %}

-Finally the partial view just prints the "param" value onto the page like so: {{ param }}.
+Finally the partial view just prints the "param" value onto the page.

+See source code at [my Github page](http://github.com/andreasmcdermott).